 On Wednesday, February 22, author and professor Pierre Desrochers will present a lecture titled, "In Praise of the 10,000-Mile Diet: How the Globalized Food Supply Chain Benefits our Economy and Environment."

-The lecture, which is sponsored by the J. Dennis Hastert Center for Economics, Government, and Public Policy, will take place at at 7 p.m.
+The lecture, which is sponsored by the Wheaton Center for Faith, Politics and Economics, will take place at at 7 p.m.
 Wednesday, February 22.

 Dr. Desrochers is a well-known critic of the locavore movement.
 He recently co-authored The Locavore’s Dilemma, which critiques the ethos of the "eat local" movement as a solution to global food issues.
 The book has been described as a feisty, scrupulously-researched deconstruction of the "eat local" ethos.
 In it, Desrochers and co-author Hiroko Shimizu argue that opening up international trade rather than reducing food miles, is the real route to sustainability.
 They suggest eating globally, not only locally, is the way to save the planet.